-After making any modifications, simply compile the changes and we will be in uTaskerV1.4 LM3SXXXX.doc/1.00 6/39 3 business.
+After making any modifications, simply compile the changes and we will be in business.

-5. So now I can say EXECUTE (use F5 as short cut).
+6. So now I can say EXECUTE (use F5 as short cut).

 You will see the simulated device working away on your PC screen.
-If the define SUPPORT\GLCD hasn't been removed in config.h there will also be a simulated graphic LCD displaying some images.
+If the define SUPPORT_GLCD hasn't been removed in config.h there will also be a simulated graphic LCD displaying some images.
 This should be removed later for testing on the target if there is no graphical LCD actually connected.
 There will also be one port output toggling away.
 Let's take a quick look at it.
-This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (F.0]).
+This is in fact the watchdog routine which is called every 200ms which is also toggling the output so that we can see that all is well (TC[0]).

-Figure 1. μTasker simulator running
+Figure 1. μTasker simulator running a M52259DEMO board